 This report is based on the consolidated financial statements which have been audited by HLB Mann Judd.

-\As detailed in the 30 June 2013 financial statements and accompanying notes, the increase in the current year profit is mainly due to receipt of a research and development tax offset.
+\As detailed in the 30 June 2014 financial statements and accompanying notes, the current year loss, and the change from the prior year result, is mainly due to the impairment of capitalised exploration and evaluation expenditure.